rameshkale/PRO-TECHNOLOGIA/README.md

 ### 🔧 My Arduino Projects (Tinkercad)
 - 🔹 LED Blink
 # CLICK HERE NOW

+# MY TINKERCAD PROFILE  VISIT NOW : https://www.tinkercad.com/users/fMNoUeIIb3M?type=circuits

 #### https://www.tinkercad.com/things/3Jkh4StUgOD-led-blinking-project/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard
 this project is really helpful for beginners learning aurdino! the aim of this project is to make a led bulb blink using simple code and circuit
- ## tinkercad is a simulator for beginners learning Aarduino (free) !!
+ ## tinkercad is a simulator for beginners learning Arduino (free) !!

  ## COMPONENTS USED ARE -